 Asia is the world’s largest and most heavily populated continent.
-It is mostly located in the Northern Hemisphere and the Eastern Hemisphere.
-Asia covers 44,579,000 square kilometers (17,212,000 square miles), which is the equivalent of approximately 30 percent of the Earth’s total land area.
+It is mostly located in the Northern Hemisphere and the Eastern Hemisphere, and covers 44,579,000 square kilometers (17,212,000 square miles), which is the equivalent of approximately 30 percent of the Earth’s total land area.

 Asia is bordered by the Pacific Ocean on the east, the Indian Ocean on the south, and the Arctic Ocean on the north, and it is also is bordered by Europe to the west.